Dell OptiPlex

-OptiPlex (a portmanteau of "optimal" and "-plex") is a line of business-oriented desktop and all-in-one computers made for corporate enterprises, healthcare, the government, and education markets.
+OptiPlex (a portmanteau of "optimal" and "-plex") was a line of business-oriented desktop and all-in-one computers made for corporate enterprises, healthcare, the government, and education markets.
 Initially released in 1993 by Dell, these computers typically contain Intel CPUs, beginning with Celeron and Pentium and currently with the Core microarchitecture (i3, i5, i7, i9).
 Business-oriented components, such as Gigabit Ethernet, Display Port, tool-less Chassis and software such as data protection utilities, along with management features such as Intel vPro often come standard with OptiPlex systems.
 Their configurations can be completed by the purchaser for components such as CPU, GPU, RAM, storage and wireless options, as well as Dell Pro support.

 History

-In 1993, Dell released the OptiPlex and NetPlex lines in the wake of its first quarterly loss.
+Dell released the OptiPlex and NetPlex lines in 1993 in the wake of its first quarterly loss.
 Its disappointing results were partially attributed to poor returns on its notebook division; however, Dell's desktop and server lines continued to see success, particularly within the enterprise market.

 The new offerings were positioned accordingly.
 The NetPlex line consisted of inexpensive i486 workstations designed to be used as corporate network clients.
 The OptiPlex line offered the same networking capabilities as the NetPlex along with additional features such as VESA Local Bus expansion slots, expandable VRAM, and stronger processor models.
 It also targeted large enterprises with features such as embedded diagnostics.

-On January 06, 2025, Dell announced that they were consolidating their desktop and laptop product lines into three new simplified categories: Dell, Dell Pro, and Dell Pro Max.
+On 6 January, 2025, Dell announced that they were consolidating their desktop and laptop product lines into three new simplified categories, with OptiPlex rebranding into Dell Pro alongside Latitude.